kel404x/2026-NVIDIA/LABS-challenge-Phase2.md

 Optional:  Rewrite your code for the quantum algorithm to exploit additional opportunities for parallelization.
 Experiment with different GPUs or multiple GPUs.

 * **Requirement:** Scale up.
 Run your simulation for larger N.
-* **Metrics:** Conmpute your success metrics as defined in your PRD and compare them to the CPU run (e.g., the time-to-solution and approximation ratio)
+* **Metrics:** Compute your success metrics as defined in your PRD and compare them to the CPU run (e.g., the time-to-solution and approximation ratio)

 #### Step C: GPU Acceleration of the classical algorithm